 where $\prod'$ means that one should replace each occurrence of $G_{0,2}^{\vee}(w_i,w_j)$ for $i \neq j$ with $\widetilde{G}_{0,2}^{\vee}(w_i,w_j)$. \end{theorem} This will be proved in Section~\ref{proofg0}.

-\begin{remark} The formula for $(g,n) = (0,1)$ corresponds to the Voiculescu $R$-transform and was derived from the combinatorics of non-crossing partitions in \cite{Spei94}.
-For $(g,n) = (0,2)$ it was derived from the combinatorics of non-crossing partitions in \cite{CMSS}, and obtained differently from the combinatorics of fully simple maps in \cite{BG-F18,borot2019relating}.
+\begin{remark} The formula for $(g,n) = (0,1)$ corresponds to Voiculescu's $R$-transform and was derived from the combinatorics of non-crossing partitions in \cite{Spei94}.
+For $(g,n) = (0,2)$ it was derived from the combinatorics of non-crossing partitioned permutations in \cite{CMSS}, and obtained differently from the combinatorics of fully simple maps in \cite{BG-F18,borot2019relating}.
 Their generalisation for $g = 0$ and $n \geq 3$ was an open problem from \cite{CMSS}, to which Theorem~\ref{thm:R-transform-GenusZero} answers.
-Its application to free probability will be discussed in Section~\ref{SecAppl}. \end{remark}
+Its application to free probability and random matrices will be discussed in Sections~\ref{SecAppl} and ~\ref{SecGUEDET}. \end{remark}

 We can present the relation in terms of the coefficients of the $n$-point functions.
 Although we state it only in genus $0$, the interested reader can easily derive the formula in higher genus from Theorem~\ref{thm:R-transform-HigherGenera} or the more convenient preliminary form Lemma~\ref{lem:KeyComb} appearing later in the text. \begin{definition} Let $\mathcal{T}_{n}$ be the set of trees $T$ obtained by connecting to a $T' \in \mathcal{G}_{0,n}$ finitely many univalent black vertices.
 The difference with $\mathcal{G}_{0,n}$ is therefore that we allow hyperedges $I$ with $\# I = 1$.
 This makes the set $\mathcal{T}_{n}$ infinite.
 We denote $\mathcal{T}_{n}(\mathbf{r} + 1) \subset \mathcal{T}_n$ the subset of trees in which the $i$-th white vertex has valency $r_i + 1$.
 Note that if $\ell_i(T)$ is the number of univalent black vertices incident to the $i$-th white vertex, we have $\# {\rm Aut}(T) = \prod_{i = 1}^n \ell_i(T)!$. \end{definition} \begin{theorem} Let $\phi,\phi^{\vee}\colon PS \rightarrow R$ be multiplicative functions and $G_{0,n},G_{0,n}^{\vee}$ their respective $n$-point functions.
 Suppose that $\phi = \zeta \ast \phi^{\vee}$.
 For any $k_1,\ldots,k_n > 0$, we have for $n \geq 3$: